 2. Four Seasons Resort Costa Rica

-There are several Four Seasons hotels in South America, located in Bogota in Colombia, Buenos Aires in Argentina, São Paulo in Brazil, and Costa Rica in South America.
+Several Four Seasons hotels in South America are located in Bogota in Colombia, Buenos Aires in Argentina, São Paulo in Brazil, and Costa Rica in South America.
 In fact, Bogota is the city with most Four Seasons hotels in South America.

 If you are looking for the perfect beach, a superb pool all framed by a backdrop of jungly mountainsides, the Four Seasons in Costa Rica is your best Four Seasons hotel choice.
 The resort stretches over 250 acres, with a bay on one side and the Pacific Ocean on the other.
 This is probably the best luxury beach hotel in South America and also features in our best Four Seasons beach resorts in the world.